7 Reasons the New OSHA Walking Working Surfaces Rule Will Affect You

 #6: Training is key.

 Employers must train all employees about recognizing fall hazards.
-They should also know the right procedures to minimize those hazards -- for instance, moving cords or tools out of the way to avoid a slip.
+They should also know the right procedures to minimize those hazards -- for instance, moving cords or tools out of the way to avoid a trip hazard.
 According to section 1910.30, employees should also know:

 - How to use a fall protection system, including hook-up, anchoring, and tie off techniques of personal fall protection gear